TheStalwart/opinionated-logbook/content/trips/2025/eastern-europe.md

 As i expected, the entire day was spent riding and i managed to arrive to a [Hotel Olimp](https://maps.app.goo.gl/MsU52Ckt16FxLVbL6) right before a massive thunderstorm started.
 For 45 EUR you can have air-conditioned room, and there's connected cafe that serves passable fast food and beer.
 Getting my laundry washed cost 10 EUR extra.

 I went to bed early, knowing from my videogame experience i will wake up well rested.

+## 2025.04.24: Cluj-Napoca, Romania

+Woke up early and spent the entire day walking the old town.
+Transylvania is what i expected Italy to be.
+Hot weather, nice walkable streets, good food, solid museums.
+Everything is cheaper than it looks.
+If the rest of my trip is similar cost-wise - i can stretch my budget really far and still have money left for more touring later this year.

+I had to compare [Pharmacy Museum](https://maps.app.goo.gl/CpS5upkkd4AfjYr17) with [the one in Kaunas, Lithuania](https://maps.app.goo.gl/RHC4dueNPXKsUXvRA).
+Romanian seemed to have more "modern" equipment on exhibit, while at the same time preserving aesthetic side of retro medicine.
+It really made me reconsider how good matte white glass can look if the texture is irregular.
+The difference between witch doctor and public toilet look is within videogame graphics quality slider range.

+Both [Ethnographical Museum of Transylvania](https://maps.app.goo.gl/vdUYs4irLLATSZgv8) and [The National Museum of the History of Transylvania](https://maps.app.goo.gl/PPgT43hmZBundeRb7) were a blur, likely because they cover technology and events i can't put into context.
+None of my meme and racist prejudice knowledge matches what I've seen there.

+[Steampunk Transylvania](https://maps.app.goo.gl/nQ7Kn4AMbifEJn6t9) is a personal art gallery.
+It's always cool to see obsolete tech and literal garbage be repurposed into art pieces, and when there's so many of them to fill a two-story space it becomes its own form of escapism.
+Previously I've only seen this kind of scale in [Menų rezidencija “Taškas”](https://maps.app.goo.gl/BqATNQox6MV8ZUGp9) at Visaginas, Lithuania.

+Had a lunch at [Shepherd's pub&kitchen](https://maps.app.goo.gl/vtf3pN3tCd63bVr49).
+It was delicious and affordable, but the place itself was nothing to write about.

+[Zoological Museum](https://maps.app.goo.gl/rxQYJ3q5ecQWpeUB8) was just a bunch of taxidermy and frogs in jars, but at the basement they have a secret level with a bunch of snakes and lizards in well built terrariums.
+And i was lucky enough to visit at the feeding time.
+It was fun to see reptiles munch mice like it's a big bucket of KFC.

+Steampunk museum staff suggested to visit [Joben Experience Bar](https://maps.app.goo.gl/nkTSH9LqB5kuEXaA8) that was decorated by the same artist.
+The food was good and bartenders were fun to talk to, but i have a hard time recommending it for the interior design.

+While walking the city i noticed the brutal efficiency of local police.
+There's lots of them, they patrol on electric scooters, and looks like they have some kind of phone app that rapid-fires parking tickets.
+As the result, the usual dark-skinned delivery guys all ride scooters, because if they were to illegally park a car like they do in Latvia, they'd receive a ticket before they load a kebab into their square bag.

+I also saw a Dacia Solenza on the street.
+It brought much joy.

+## 2025.04.25

+I spent all day on my laptop going through mail, news, personal projects and other _stuff_.